christoff-buerger/racr/examples/examples-overview.md

 **Size:** Very small
 **Scheme library:** No, ordinary _Scheme_ top-level program

-_RACR_ introduction based on Knuth's classical attribute grammar paper and its "binary to decimal numbers" example.
-For details cf.:
+Introduction of _RACR_ basics based on Knuth's classical attribute grammar paper and its "binary to decimal numbers" example:

 > Donald Ervin Knuth.
 "Semantics of Context-Free Languages".
 > In: _Theory of Computing Systems_.
 > Volume 2, Number 2.
 Springer, June 1968, pages 127-145.

-**Objective:** Introduction to _RACR's_ basic application programming interface.
+**Objective:** Introduction to attribute grammars in _RACR_.
+Presentation of _RACR's_ basic application programming interface.

- * Abstract syntax tree specifications: non-terminals, productions, inheritance
+ * Abstract syntax tree schemes: non-terminals, productions, inheritance
- * Attribute specifications: synthesised & inherited attributes
+ * Abstract syntax tree attributions: synthesised and inherited attributes
- * Abstract syntax tree & attribute query functions
+ * Abstract syntax tree and attribute query functions

 ## State Machines

-**Difficult level:** Reference attribute grammar novice, _RACR_ novice **New features:** Reference and circular attributes, attribute broadcasting, attribute inheritance **Size:** Small
+**Difficult level:** Reference attribute grammar novice, _RACR_ novice **New features:** Reference and circular attributes, attribute broadcasting **Size:** Small
 **Scheme library:** No, ordinary _Scheme_ top-level program **Documentation:** [Implementation summary](state-machines/documentation/state-machines.md)

-Simple finite state machine language implementation providing attributes to search for certain states by name, to compute the direct successors of a state, the states reachable from it (transitive closure) and if it is a final state.
+Simple language for the specification of finite state machines.
+The implementation provides attributes to search for certain states by name, to compute the direct successors of a state and the states reachable from it (transitive closure).
 Also the well-formedness of state machines can be checked via attributes.
-A state machine is well-formed, if, and only if, all states (except the initial state) are reachable from the initial state and from every state (except final states) a final state is reachable.
+A state machine is well-formed, if its states are unique, the initial state is defined, the source and target states of transitions are defined and all states (except the initial state) are reachable from the initial state and from every state (except final states) a final state is reachable.

 The example shows, how reference attributes declaratively induce edges on abstract syntax trees, extending them to abstract syntax graphs.
 Such reference attribute induced edges form semantic overlay graphs and are typical for name and type analyses.
 In the example, reference attributes are used to 'transform' the abstract syntax tree, which was constructed by parsing a textual state machine representation, to the respective, actual, state machine diagram.
 The graph resulting from this name analysis is well-suited for further analyses, like the implemented state reachability.